 - sports injuries — school-sponsored activities that lead to injuries that fall outside the normal assumption of risk;

-- slip and fall accidents — unsafe conditions that lead to physical injuries;
+- slip and fall accidents — unsafe conditions that lead to physical injuries, such as a playground;

 - discrimination — failing to protect students from sexual, racial, religious, or disability discrimination;

 - sexual misconduct — negligence that leads to sexual harassment or abuse defined by Title IX;

 - food poisoning — providing students with unsafe cafeteria food that leads to illness.